Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 You do have some time to go to the Witches' Shop if you wish.
 To the right you should see a Snow Man portal that'll take you to the Town Hall.

 Go to the christmas tree and talk to the elf to the right.
-It'll tell you that the decorations for the christmas tree are scatered all around Christmas Town and asks you to find them.
-There are 5 decorations that you'll need to find here.
+You have to talk to him to start the search for the decorations.\] There are 5 decorations that you'll need to find here.

 ![The Nightmare Before Christmas - Tim Burton's_SLES-53192_20231128132002](https://github.com/RetroAchievements/guides/assets/133049176/0d9e93b2-cb2e-448b-94a6-6f21991c743f)